 We come to the world as individuals.
 One.
 One is a number which is visualised with a simple line in all languages.
-The Latin origin expression that we call the Roman numeral is: I. It is a single horizontal line in Japanese, which was developed from the Chinese alphabet: 一.
+The Latin origin expression that we call the Roman numeral is: “I”.
+It is a single horizontal line in Japanese, which was developed from the Chinese alphabet: “一”.
 Just like the Buddha statue lying with its head on its hand.
-And in the modern numeral system which comes from Arabic: 1.
+Then comes the modern numeral system which comes from Arabic: “1”.

 Then it multiplies.
 2+2 = 4.
 The Romans combined I with V, which represents five, and said IV.
+It’s like telling us beforehand that the five is on the way.
 The Japanese made a square first, then added two more lines like a curtain: 四.
 It looks like saying we look at life through the window of our home.
 In the modern system, on the other hand, there is a search for balance: 4.
 We are trying to carry the burden of life by standing on one leg.

 8… Two circles… Two spaces or emptiness…